cu-ecen-aeld/assignment-autotest/README.md

 Then run `build/assignment-autotest/assignment-autotest` from within the build directory to run the Unity based automated tests.

+You can run only the unity based automated tests using the `test-unit.sh` script.

-You can add additional tests to cover other assignment requirements in the [test](test) directory, and use logic in your test script to pull them in.
+You can add additional tests to cover other assignment requirements in the [test](test) directory, and use logic in your ./test.sh test script to pull them in.

 These steps are automated in the `test-basedir.sh` script which you can copy into your base repository directory and use as a template example